Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: Inner-outer variants of CMRH for shifted systems

-yields approximate solutions to (\ref{eq1.1}) in the search spaces $Z^{(\sigma_i)}_j\in \mathbb{C}^{2n\times j}$ that minimize the 2-norm of the \textit{quasi-residual} of the $i$-th shifted linear system, cf. Section \ref{sec3} and \cite[Section 3.4]{KZCG,MBMBG}.
-In (\ref{eq4.5}), the Hessenberg matrix $\check{H}_j$ corresponds to the seed system, and $\Gamma^{(i)}_j$ is related to (\ref{eq4.4}).
+yields approximate solutions to Eq.~(\ref{eq1.1}) in the search spaces $Z^{(\sigma_i)}_j\in \mathbb{C}^{2n\times j}$ that minimize the 2-norm of the \textit{quasi-residual} of the $i$-th shifted linear system, cf. Section \ref{sec3} and \cite[Section 3.4]{KZCG,MBMBG}.
+In Eq.~(\ref{eq4.5}), the Hessenberg matrix $\check{H}_j$ corresponds to the seed system, and $\Gamma^{(i)}_j$ is related to Eq.~(\ref{eq4.4}).
 Note that the shifted Hessenberg procedure yields collinear residuals by default \cite{XMGTZHG}.
-Finally, the new nested Krylov subspace (dubbed \texttt{Hessen-FCMRH}) method for solving shifted linear systems is summarized in Algorithm \ref{alg3}.
+We summarize the new nested Krylov subspace (dubbed \texttt{Hessen-FCMRH}) method for solving shifted linear systems in Algorithm \ref{alg3}.

 The proposed \texttt{Hessen-FCMRH} method is related to the FOM-FGMRES method introduced in \cite{MBMBG}.
-On the other hand, the recent work \cite{XMGTZHG} report that \texttt{msHessen} can be cheaper than \texttt{msFOM} in terms of the elapsed CPU time when it is used as the inner solver.
-Our numerical results presented in the next section imply that the shifted CMRH method often requires less algorithmic cost than the shifted GMRES method.
+On the other hand, according to our recent work \cite{XMGTZHG} \texttt{msHessen} can be cheaper than \texttt{msFOM} in terms of elapsed CPU time when it is used as the inner solver.
+Our numerical results presented in the next section confirm that shifted CMRH often requires less operations than shifted GMRES.
 Thus, the proposed \texttt{Hessen-FCMRH} can be a cost effective nested Krylov solvers for multi-shifted linear systems.
 However, note that the framework presented above may accommodate the use of other shifted Krylov subspace methods as inner preconditioners at Line~5 of Algorithm \ref{alg3}, for example shifted BiCGStab($\ell$), shifted IDR($s$), shifted BiCRStab and shifted GPBiCG) could be employed.
-Similarly to the FCMRH method for unshifted systems, extra memory is required to store the matrices $Z^{(\sigma_i) }_j$ which span the solution space for each shifted problem need to be stored \cite{YSaadA,VSDBSF}.
-The memory requirement is increased to about $\mathcal{O}(2ntm_o)$ for $Z^{(\sigma_i)}_{ m_o}$, and each iteration of the nested multi-shifted Krylov solver needs to evaluate $m_im_o$ matrix-vector products (the leading cost), where $m_o$ and $m_i$ are the numbers of outer and inner iterations, respectively.
+Similarly to the FCMRH method for unshifted systems, extra memory is required to store the $Z^{(\sigma_i)}_j$'s matrices which span the solution space for each shifted problem~\cite{YSaadA,VSDBSF}.
+The memory requirements increase to about $\mathcal{O}(2ntm_o)$ for $Z^{(\sigma_i)}_{m_o}$, and each iteration of the nested multi-shifted Krylov solver needs to evaluate $m_im_o$ matrix-vector products (the leading cost), where $m_o$ and $m_i$ are the numbers of outer and inner iterations, respectively.
 This extra cost is the price to pay for using flexible preconditioning\footnote{One application of flexible preconditioning requires to evaluate $m_i$ matrix-vector products and about $\mathcal{ O}(tm^{2}_{i})$ operations to solve $t$ Hessenberg least-square problems of size $m_i$.}~\cite{YSaadA,KZCG}, and it applies for each shift.